ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

     * GitHub has a more prominent community of developers and is better suited for open-source code development and open-source projects.
 It's a platform where programmers from around the world collaborate on projects, often with varying levels of knowledge and commitment.

 * Version Control
-    * GitHub’s continued innovation helped the plateform to stay relevant for many years (created in 2008).
+    * GitHub’s continued innovation helped the platform to stay relevant for many years (created in 2008).

 * Pipeline Automation with GitHub Actions
     * Reusable Workflows: The GitHub Marketplace provides a platform for developers to share and reuse workflows, reducing the need to recreate common workflow configurations.
 This is especially useful for common tasks and standard processes across projects.